 - Noob Cave: On the first loop, the western bar can be reliably completed within two seconds by pressing fire, up, fire, up, fire, up, fire.
 The sports bar as well, by doubling up on the fire key in the sequence above.
 After that, things get noticeably harder, as each counter will top out with four customers each and they will return to the bar much more quickly.

 - Palette Swap: Several later levels are mirror images of earlier levels.
 The customers sometimes have different skin/costume colors as well in a level (the sports bar has this happen).

 - The Budweiser name and logo are prominently featured on the marquee glass and all over every screen, and the bonus screen displays the "This Bud's for You" slogan if you win.
 The machines came with real Budweiser beer tap handles at first; later, these were changed to smaller, generic handles with the company's logo on them.
 The original version intended for use in bars even displayed the logo instead of the game's actual name.

 - Additionally, the version made for release in Japan replaced Budweiser with Suntory.

 - The ZX Spectrum home game didn't seem to have much branding... until you got a giant Pepsi logo for the bonus stage.

-- Public Domain Soundtrack: The game's theme is a rendition of the classic folk song "Oh, Susanna!"
+- Public Domain Soundtrack: The music in the cowboy bar levels is a rendition of the classic folk song "Oh, Susanna!"
 The sports bar levels uses a rendition the folk song "Buffalo Gals."

 - Shell Game: The bonus round has six cans, and a villain shakes five of them while the bartender's not looking.
 He then gets to his end of the bar and pounds for service.
 This causes the cans to shuffle back and forth.
 As the bartender, you must choose the one unshaken can in order to score the bonus (3000 points that helps towards extra lives).